 Set Aside Time

-It’s easy to take a Saturday in April to plant a garden, but after everything is in the ground, you’ll have to make time for maintenance.
-What has worked best for me is to set aside time in the morning and evenings (when it is less hot) 4-5 days per week.
+It’s easy to take a Saturday in April or May to plant a garden, but after everything is in the ground, you must make time for maintenance and eventually harvest.
+I prefer to set aside small chunks of time in the morning and/or evenings (when it is less hot) about four days per week.
 Even with my 2000+ square foot garden, I can usually keep up with it in 1-2 hours per day.
 If you only have a couple of raised beds, your time spent will only be a fraction of that.

-If gardening every day isn’t your thing, set aside a few hours each week.
+If gardening a little bit every day isn’t a possibility for your schedule, set aside a few hours each week.
+Mark it on your calendar if you must.
 Just be sure and plan for it.

 Make it a Family Activity